Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Abstract

 \section{Abstract}

 We present \textbf{P}robabilistically \textbf{T}ightened \textbf{Li}near \textbf{R}elaxation-based \textbf{P}erturbation \textbf{A}nalysis (\texttt{PT-LiRPA}), a novel framework that combines over-approximation techniques from LiRPA-based approaches with a sampling-based method to compute tight intermediate reachable sets.
 In detail, we show that with negligible computational overhead, \texttt{PT-LiRPA} exploiting the estimated reachable sets, significantly tightens the lower and upper linear bounds of a neural network's output, reducing the computational cost of formal verification tools while providing probabilistic guarantees on verification soundness.
-Extensive experiments on standard formal verification benchmarks, including the International Verification of Neural Networks Competition, show that our \texttt{PT-LiRPA}-based verifier improves robustness certificates by up to 3.31X and 2.26X compared to related work.
+Extensive experiments on standard formal verification benchmarks, including the International Verification of Neural Networks Competition, show that our \texttt{PT-LiRPA}-based verifier improves robustness certificates, i.e., the certified lower bound of $\varepsilon$ perturbation tolerated by the models, by up to 3.31X and 2.26X compared to related work.
 Importantly, our probabilistic approach results in a valuable solution for challenging competition entries where state-of-the-art formal verification methods fail, allowing us to provide answers with high confidence (i.e., at least 99\%).